Knute Berger weighs in on Seattle’s most iconic personalities, past and present, from popular musicians to historical figures

-A Seattle native, Berger has served as editor of Seattle Weekly three times in the last two decades and authored the popular Mossback column on Seattle politics and goings-on.
-He is also the founding editor and publisher of Eastsideweek, one of the country's first suburban alternative weeklies and former editor of Washington magazine.
+A Seattle native, Berger was editor of Seattle Weekly three times in the '90s and '00s.
+He is also the founding editor and publisher of Eastsideweek, one of the country's first suburban alternative weeklies and a former editor at Washington magazine.
 Knute's column in Seattle magazine offers a critical look at the changing face of our city and region.
 As editor at large, Berger contributes his insight to Seattle's politics, culture and civic issues.
-Berger also appears weekly on KUOW's "Weekday with Steve Scher" to review the news of the week.
-His Mossback column is now featured on crosscut.com.
+Berger's Mossback column and reporting is featured on crosscut.com.
+He also has made regular appearances on KUOW and KCTS9.
 He is author of Pugetopolis, which contains some of his best Seattle magazine columns and, more recently, Space Needle: Spirit of Seattle, the culmination of his work as the Space Needle's writer-in-residence.

 Twenty years after the WTO demonstrations, Knute Berger looks at how the far right came out ahead

 Seattleites have been looking to the skies to innovate since the Klondike Gold Rush—Knute Berger explores our deep aviation roots